bomatson/accountable/_posts/howard/2018-03-12-howard-goals-week-commencing-12-mar-2018.md

 1. Contact 5x prospects for podcast - brands and agencies (Leap 1)

+100% success :)

 2. Send podcast 4 assets to guest, send link to 3 live entertainment people (Leap 1)

+70% success - sent out but could have done more distro

 3. Contact 5 mid/senior people at larger NYC co-work companies re doing talks and workshops with them.
 Get at least 1 response (Leap 2)

+0% - carry over

 4. Make a 10 slide skeleton for Freelancer 2.0 talk (Leap 2)

+0% - carry over